 Truck Driver Pleads Guilty To Manslaughter For Driving While Sleep-Deprived And On Methamphetamines

-There’s a reason we strongly favor laws that require all truckers use GPS tracking systems: as we see all the time in our work representing victims in truck accident lawsuits, without those systems, truck drivers have an incentive to bend the rules, to drive far longer - and thus without enough sleep - than they should.
+There’s a reason require all truckers use GPS: as we see all the time in our work representing victims in truck accident lawsuits, without those systems, truck drivers have an incentive to bend the rules, to drive far longer - and thus without enough sleep - than they should.

 Yesterday in New Jersey state court in New Brunswick, a 25-year-old former truck driver from Pennsylvania plead guilty to aggravated manslaughter and assault charges arising from a fatal accident that killed a father and seriously injured his wife and 11-year-old child.
 The accident occurred at 7am on Route 18: the truck driver had been driving all day and all night, hadn’t slept enough, and so had taken methamphetamine to stay awake.
 Meth isn’t a replacement for sleep - the driver ran a red light, running directly into the family’s SUV.